 Sad to happy is the big tell on the poker face of the bad composer, and I had stepped in it, big-time.

 Big chords I had there, juicy, burgeoning, sis-boom-bah anticipations, strings glowing as the rich but gloomy heir, having discovered that the beautiful but mysterious debutante is actually a scullery maid, turns to her on the footbridge, far from the composer-less party, and—no longer caring that his rich but gloomy father will disinherit him—is about to sing that she has stolen his heart and will she be his forever?

 Acting coaches say, “Don’t show me that you’re about to rejoice.
 Just rejoice.”
 My interpretation of it was to flee the footbridge and to snatch the beginning rhythm, doubling down on it with thicker chords (while deleting one burgeoning measure): fwap-uh, uhhh, Uhhh, Uhhhngh… Bam.

 The ending?
 Cod, Recumbent, on Field of Ice again.
 So I repeated the fix from the beginning, only softer, and ending low.

 Ah, repetition.
 You would hardly believe how much repetition there is in great music—so I won’t say, since that’s another composer’s secret.
 (All right, Secret #3: A lot.)

 Plus, it’s good to end where you started.
 It’s not always necessary, but it is good.
-“Promote yourself,” they say, and while I’m still fairly hopeless, at least I told Jackie about it.
-Still need that elevator speech, though.
+“Promote yourself,” they say, and while I’m still fairly hopeless, I did tell Jackie about it.

 (P.S.
 This is for SATB and organ.
 There’s also an SATB/brass quintet version, since a conductor asked if I could make one.
 I said (Secret #4), “Yes.”)